Which Fitbit should you buy?

-Fitbit has done a Hoover - it's now so synonymous with fitness trackers that even non-techies use it as shorthand for health-watching bands.
+Fitbit is now the “Hoover” of casual fitness tech.
+It's so synonymous with trackers that even non-techies use it as shorthand for health-monitoring bands.

-The trouble is, it now offers eight - yes, eight - different types of fitness-tracking wearable, and it’s hard to know where to start.
-Particularly with the recent arrival of the genre-blurring Alta HR.
+The trouble is, there are now a lot of Fitbits to choose from, and it's hard to know where to start.
+Basic tracker or smartwatch?
+Do you want water resistance, GPS or sleep tracking?
+Different models tick different boxes.

-Fear not though, because we’ve reviewed them, studied them, and learnt their innermost secrets, to determine which one you should be strapping/clipping onto your body:
+Fear not, though.
+We’ve used the entire Fitbit family, studied them, and learnt their innermost secrets, to determine which one you should be strapping/clipping to your body...

-Best for: tracking solo sports
+Best for: a phone-free Fitbit

-But the Surge also adds the benefit of built-in GPS.
-This lets you leave the phone at home when you’re out pounding the pavement, is much more accurate it tracking distance than an accelerometer, and means you can export maps to other services like Runkeeper or Endomondo.
-The only downside is the slightly odd, wedge-shaped body, which is worth trying on before you buy.
+Compared to something like the Apple Watch, the smartwatch functionality is also pretty limited.
+The app gallery has a few choice picks like Strava, a Pomodoro timer and Flipboard.
+But there's not all that much going on compared to WatchOS and Android Wear.

-Fitbit has been rumoured to be working on a smartwatch for a while, and recent acquisitions like Pebble and Vector suggest that there's some truth to them.
-But until then, this is the closest you can get to a Fitbit-flavoured Apple Watch or Garmin Forerunner.
+Still, even taking into account the steep price tag, it’s one of the best choices around for getting daily health insights with a smattering of sport tracking.
+And it'll only get better from here.

-Best for: a smartwatch alternative
+Best for: a health-obsessed smartwatch

 Best for: a fitness stats-fest